Central Luzon: Rice Bowl of the Philippines

-The region of Central Luzon Philippines has a total of twelve cities – Malolos and San Jose del Monte from Bulacan; San Fernando and Angeles City from Pampanga; Balanga from Bataan; Olongapo from Ambles; Tala from Tala; and San Jose, Palayan, Muñoz, Gapan and Cabanatuan from Nueva Ecija.
+Central Luzon has a total of twelve cities namely – Malolos and San Jose del Monte from Bulacan; San Fernando and Angeles City from Pampanga; Balanga from Bataan; Olongapo from Ambles; Tala from Tala; and San Jose, Palayan, Muñoz, Gapan and Cabanatuan from Nueva Ecija.

 The regional center is situated in San Fernando city, Pampanga.
-Aurora was part of region IV before, but is now transferred to Central Luzon by executive order 103.
+Aurora was part of region IV before, but is now transferred in Central Luzon by executive order 103.

-Climate is of course the same as with most other places in the Philippines.
-The rainy season usually starts July to October while dry season usually starts at November to May.
+Climate is of course the same as with other places in the Philippines.
+Its rainy season usually starts July to October while dry season usually starts at November to May.

 Almost half of its land area is agricultural plain.
 In fact, 41% of its land area is agricultural and rice is their major crop.
 23% of its land area is forest land.

 Pampanga is another province situated in the central part of Luzon.
 It is blessed with man-made as well as natural scenery and it is famous as the Culinary Center of the Philippines.
 Angeles City situated in the Pampanga province is renowned because of its entertainment district, the abundance of hotels, resorts and International restaurants as well as Clark Airport and Freeport Zone.
-Many expats chose this popular place for livng and retiring in the Philippines.
+Many expats have chosen this popular place for livng and retiring there.